Administered by: Bureau of Family Nutrition

 How to Apply for CSFP

-If you are an Illinois Senior 60 years of age or older and would like to apply for CSFP, contact the local CSFP food distribution agency that serves your county below.
+If you meet eligibility requirements as shown above, and would like to apply for CSFP, contact the local CSFP food distribution agency that serves your county (see below).
+Please note, not all Illinois counties participate in this program.
+Below is the most up to date list of participating counties.

 Greater Chicago Food Depository